negrt/Project-Shell-Student-Information-Program/README.md

 * How to use tput cup to organize/position text on the console

 # Notice
-* Need to add records
+* Need to add record file
 * Need to add make file path that can function on any computer

 # More